Good design vs bad design matters when it comes to your website.

-Your website is often the first impression you make to online visitors, it plays a crucial role in the performance and success of your business.
-That said, you need to ensure that your brand can be found and drive online visitors to your site.
+Your website is often the first impression you make to online visitors.
+It plays a crucial role in the performance and success of your business.
+That said, you need to ensure that your brand can be found online and drive traffic to your site.
 While doing this still create trust through branding.

 Enhancing User Experience Through Page Functionality